Climate Adaptation Plans of Major US Federal Agencies Revealed

 Around the world, pressures to slash emissions are growing as nations participate in the COP26 from 31 October to 12 November 2021.

-According to President Biden’s executive order, these climate adaptation plans aim for a whole-of-government approach to address climate change.
+According to President Biden’s executive order, these climate adaptation plans aim to address climate change through a whole-of-government approach.

 The idea behind the climate adaptation plans from the US federal agencies, including the US Department of Transportation, Department of Agriculture, the Environmental Protection Agency (EPA), and Department of Energy, is to “embed adaptation and resilience planning and implementation throughout their operations and programs and will continually update their adaptation plans.”